jonnyleealas/201-Reads/readings/class10.md

 - Function-Level Scope; var declared in a function.
 #
 ### The console/ dev tools
-- Tools inside a brower used to find promlems in code.
+- Tools inside a browser used to find promlems in code.

 #
 ### Execution context and hoisting